Continue reading on DataGuidance with:

 Personal Privacy Protection Act

 The Personal Privacy Protection Act, under §39-13-612 of Part 6 of Chapter 13 of Title 39 of the Tenn.
-Code, was recently enacted through House Bill 159.
-The title of this law suggestions a broad application, but the Act is quite narrow in purpose and effect.
-It prohibits state agencies that collect information about donors or volunteers to non-profit organisations from releasing that information to anyone.
-It protects personal information only to the extent it relates to a person's involvement in a charitable or political organisation.
+Code.
+The title of this law suggests a broad application, but the Act is quite narrow in purpose and effect.
+It prohibits state agencies that collect information about donors or volunteers to non-profit organizations from releasing that information to anyone.
+It protects personal information only to the extent it relates to a person's involvement in a charitable or political organization.

 Criminal Invasion of Privacy

 Tenn.
-Code §§39-13-605 and 608 prohibit unauthorised photography or spying for purposes that would embarrass the victim or is performed for the sexual gratification of the defendant.
+Code §§39-13-605 and 608 prohibit unauthorized photography or spying for purposes that would embarrass the victim or is performed for the sexual gratification of the defendant.

 Tenn.
 Code §39-13-606 prohibits placing electronic tracking devices on vehicles without the consent of all owners.
 Parents and guardians are exempted from prosecution under this law if they are tracking vehicles driven by a child under the age of 18.